A HISTORY THAT LEFT A LEGACY

 Today, the Charlotte City Club reflects the highest aspirations of its founders.
 It provides a very special place for members to come and enjoy their social and business activities, from quiet luncheon meetings and small intimate dinners to social occasions and large private events.

 Invited guests of Charlotte City Club members are welcome at any time with the exception of 'members-only' events.
-Should you have any questions about visiting the Club, please contact our Member Relations Department at (704) 334-3200 or fill out a contact form.
+Should you have any questions about visiting the Club, please contact our Member Relations Department at (704) 334-3200.

 ClubCorp & Reciprocal Club Members

 We are currently not accepting reservations from reciprocal club members, or unaccompanied guests.
-We look forward to welcoming back our reciprocal club members and unaccompanied guests when the North Carolina capacity restrictions are lifted.
+We look forward to welcoming back our reciprocal club members and unaccompanied guests again soon.

 The City Club requires Members and their guests to be appropriately dressed when in the Club.
 Members are responsible for ensuring that their guests' appearance is consistent with Club standards.
 The following rules apply to all persons, age 5 and over.